- Can we funnel the CT series into 15 concepts?

 Mother Nature has a cure for insulin resistance in all eutherian mammals.
 That is cold exposure of there peripheral nervous systems.
 The stimulus to this pathway begins when the mammal is exposed to a high dietary carbohydrate diet that is found in long light cycles on this planet.
 This is how the gut senses the environment and this signals are transmitted to the brain via the vagus nerve.
 Modern biochemistry books and biochemists stop here…They immediately go to what we know about energy generation in cells.
 But I am focusing in on what they have failed to realize.

 When dietary carbohydrates are high it stimulates the eutherian mammal to begin to upregulate omega 6 content into every cell membrane of their body slowly through the autumn while temperature falls.
 It speeds up as the temperature drops in winter.
 This process is completely independent of dietary sources as I laid out in CT-3.
 Why does this occur in all mammals?
 Because to cell membranes to function in cold weather it requires all land based mammals from cold adapted ancestors to have an EFA ratio of 4:1 for optimal signaling.
+The reason is tied to mitochondria.
+Mitochondrial function improves in colder conditions.
 In water based mammals who are cold adapted, like whales, walrus, and seals they face steeper temperature gradients in the water that require a much lower EFA ratio (essential fatty acids) in their cell membranes to function properly.

 This is in counter distinction to modern man beliefs.
 Why is this?
 The question is more complicated than the answer.
 The answer is again, simple.
 Modern man is further down the evolutionary path and a product of a faster evolution.
+He uses all the parts of the physical world to generate energy to his advantage.
 This means his evolutionary development was the product of a sped up epigenetic process for some reason.
 In essence, epigenetics also speeds up as time elapses.
 This allowed for the human brain to develop faster than our body plan because our diet radical changed from our immediate ancestors, the chimpanzee.

 This ability caused two simultaneous evolutionary adaptations to occur simultaneously.
 As our brain expanded, our guts shrunk in length.
 We only needed a smaller gut when we become adapted to eat predominantly fat and protein from animals.
 A diet high in fat and protein was also used to fuel encephalization of hominids.
 Larger brains meant we needed pelvic changes to become bipedal and it also extinguished the need to hibernate.
 Hibernation needs were shrunk into our sleep cycle during stage 3 and 4 sleep.
 As we became smarter we became able to control our environment.
 This is how a sped up epigenetic plan set up modern man to become more susceptible to many biochemical mismatches.

 When our recent ancestors lost the ability to hibernate, they also lost their best way to fight insulin resistance.
+Cold shreds us of fat normally.
 Since those ancestor mammals ate carbohydrates in a proper circadian cycles, purely controlled by their seasonal growth, the biochemical systems in those mammals readily adapted to these new states without much problem.
 This biologic adaptation required alteration of the leptin receptor to function with higher levels of cytokines present.
 It appears natural selection also made adjustments to liver biochemistry and bioenergergenics to mirror those changes made in the brain.

 Every eutherian mammal born on this planet up until 2.5 million years ago had to live by the dictums of their environment.
 When hominids evolved, much later, this situation radically was altered.
 Hominids remain the only mammal on the planet who can 100% control its own environment.
 This allows our species to create mismatches at great speed, as our brain continued to develop over the last 2.5 million years.
 This trend dramatically speeds up all our chemical clocks in every cell of our body that is controlled by circadian biology.
 This is well known by modern science.